bmerry/leftfeet/README.md

 Usage
 -----
-After installing the plugin and activating it within Rhythmbox, an extra *Generate playlist* item appears on the *Tools* menu.
+After installing the plugin and activating it within Rhythmbox, an extra *Generate play queue* item appears on the *Tools* menu.
 When you select it, a window appears with a slider for each genre.
-Adjust the sliders to specify the relative frequency of each genre, then click *OK* to generate the playlist.
+Adjust the sliders to specify the relative frequency of each genre, then click *OK* to generate the play queue.
+You can also change the length of time for the generated queue.

+## Tips ##
+- The existing queue is not replaced.
+Instead, new songs are appended to the queue.
+If you want to replace the queue, clear it first.
+- Any existing songs in the play queue are taken into account when deciding the order of new songs.
+Thus, one can hand-pick a few songs to start with before adding more with this plugin, and the first generated songs will fit in.
+This should give better results than first generating a queue and then adding songs at the front.
+- For best results, don't set the duration too low, as then the ratios won't be matched.
+For example, if you select a mix with 5% Tango but generate only 10 songs, there will be no Tango at all, not matter how often you add another 10 songs.

 License
 -------